buggedcookie/Programming-Challenges/README.md

 This repository contains a collection of programming challenges — open to everyone for inspiration, learning, or just having fun.

-> The "*solutions*" are just my personal takes.
-They're not necessarily correct, efficient or even good.
-The code may be messy or unoptimized just because I didn't feel like doing better.

 > See [Contribution.md](./Contribution.md)

 # Challenges